thoeve/ptnotifications/README.md

 Download the latest version from the releases page.

+#### Quick notes to success
+- leave "profitTrailer_instance_api_token_1 =" in here blank and leave "server.api_token =" blanks in PT
+- to get the "discord_channel_id =" please go to Discord settings > appearence > developer mode on then right click on the channel you want the bot in and click Copy ID - this will be a number please use this and not the channel name or it will say bot token error

 ###### Prepare your ProfitTrailer instances
 - Give every ProfitTrailer instance you run a unique ```server.sitename``` in the ```application.properties``` file.
 This is so it's easier to recognize your bots easier when receiving notifications.
-- Make sure to set the ```server.api_token``` variable in the ```application.properties``` file for each instance as well.
+- Read note above ~~Make sure to set the ```server.api_token``` variable in the ```application.properties``` file for each instance as well.
 This value can be any random arrangement of characters.
-This is needed so the addon can request access to the trade data.
+This is needed so the addon can request access to the trade data.~~

 ###### Update the PT Notifications settings